 In April and May 1917 they were in action during the bloody failure at the Battles of Doiran.
 This action was part of the Macedonian Front and its aim was to defeat the Bulgarian army and effect a wide breakthrough in the Balkans.
 Out of 45,000 British troops, over 12,000 were either killed, wounded or captured.
 Further promotion came on 17th May, 1918, when Percy was made up to Lieutenant.

 British troops in Palestine, 1917.
 Copyright unknown

-The pace would not ease with the coming of the New Year: from 19 and 21 February 1918 Percy saw action in the Capture of Jericho, The Battle of Tell Asur (8th to 12th March), the attack on Amman (as part of Chaytor’s Column, 27th to 31st March) and The Second Trans-Jordan Raid (30th April to 4th May).
+The pace would not ease with the coming of the New Year: from the 19th to 21st February 1918 Percy saw action in the Capture of Jericho, followed by the Battle of Tell Asur (8th to 12th March), the attack on Amman (as part of Chaytor’s Column, 27th to 31st March) and The Second Trans-Jordan Raid (30th April to 4th May).
 The Indian Army then relieved British units in the Palestinian theatre of war.
 For Percy and his men this meant a return to the Western Front.

 On the 27th May 1918, the 2/17th Londons left for France, joining 89th Brigade of the 30th Division of the Second Army.
 After landing, they were first stationed on the 30th of June at Audruicq, an Army depot near Calais.